Monitors for Streaming

-Last but not least we have another monitor by LG called the LG 27QN600-B which is a bit different than the previous LG monitor we’ve reviewed as it’s a bit faster, but it doesn’t have such a high resolution.
+Last but not least I have another monitor by LG called the LG 27QN600-B which is a bit different than the previous LG monitor I’ve reviewed as it’s a bit faster, but it doesn’t have such a high resolution.

 You’ll be the judge which one is better while we see what this monitor has to offer.

 This LG monitor will be suitable for most gamers/streamers and of course for regular streamers who need a solid secondary monitor.